Video game remake: Demake

-The term demake may refer to games created deliberately with an artstyle inspired by older games of a previous video game generation.
-The action platformer Mega Man 9 is an example of such a game.
 Although remakes typically aim to adapt a game from a more limited platform to a more advanced one, a rising interest in older platforms has inspired some to do the opposite, remaking or adapting modern games to the technical standards of older platforms, usually going so far as to implement them on obsolete hardware platforms, hence the term "Demake".
 Such games are either physical or emulated.
+The term demake may refer to games created deliberately with an art style inspired by older games of a previous video game console generation.
+The action platformer Mega Man 9 is an example of such a game.

+Demakes for older hardware

 Modern demakes often change the 3D gameplay to a 2D one.
-Popular demakes include Quest: Brian's Journey, an official Game Boy Color port of Quest 64; Super Smash Land, an unofficial Game Boy-style demake of Super Smash Bros.; D-Pad Hero, a NES-esque demake of Guitar Hero; Rockman 7 FC and Rockman 8 FC, NES-styled demakes of Mega Man 7 and Mega Man 8, respectively; Gang Garrison 2, a pixelated demake of Team Fortress 2; Bloodborne PSX, a PS1 demake of Bloodborne; and Halo 2600, an Atari 2600 demake of Microsoft's Halo series.
-There are also NES-style demakes of the Touhou Project games Embodiment of Scarlet Devil and Perfect Cherry Blossom.
+Popular demakes include Quest: Brian's Journey, an official Game Boy Color port of Quest 64; D-Pad Hero, a NES demake of Guitar Hero; Rockman 7 FC and Rockman 8 FC, NES-styled demakes of Mega Man 7 and 8, respectively; and Halo 2600, an Atari 2600 demake of Microsoft's Halo series.
 Some demakes are created to showcase and push the abilities of older generation systems such as the Atari 2600.
 An example of this is the 2013 game Princess Rescue, which is a demake of the NES title Super Mario Bros.

-While most demakes are homebrew efforts from passionate fans, some are officially endorsed by the original creators such as Pac-Man Championship Editions Famicom/NES demake being printed onto Japanese physical editions of the Namcot Collection as an original bonus game.
+While most demakes are homebrew efforts from passionate fans, some are officially endorsed by the original creators such as Pac-Man Championship Editions Famicom/NES demake being printed onto Japanese physical editions of the Namco Museum Archives as an original bonus game.

-For much of the 1990s in China, Hong Kong, and Taiwan, black market developers created unauthorized adaptations of then-modern games such as Street Fighter II, Mortal Kombat, Phantasy Star IV, Final Fantasy VII or Tekken for the NES, which enjoyed considerable popularity in the regions because of the availability of low-cost compatible systems.
+For much of the 1990s in China, Hong Kong, and Taiwan, black market developers created unauthorized adaptations of then-modern games such as Street Fighter II, Mortal Kombat, Phantasy Star IV, Final Fantasy VII or Tekken for the Famicom, which enjoyed considerable popularity in the regions because of the availability of low-cost compatible systems.

+Demake as style

+There are also NES-style demakes of the Touhou Project games Embodiment of Scarlet Devil; Super Smash Land, an unofficial Game Boy-style demake of Super Smash Bros.; Bloodborne PSX, a PS1-style demake of Bloodborne; and Gang Garrison 2, a 2D pixelated demake of Team Fortress 2.